Terry Bohn, LPC, LMHC, ACSC

 I have the honor to serve two kinds of clients: those in unexpected crisis, and those seeking marked improvement in their quality of life: personally, relationally, professionally and spiritually.
 Your desire to know, share and reimagine some of your life’s key stories – by exploring your most significant relationships and experiences – are essential to a meaningful life.
 The decision to reflect upon your life through counseling rarely comes quickly or easily, and may remain a persistent whisper until it’s acknowledged as an invitation to rewrite those stories.
 Many clients say personal counseling was the single most important investment they have ever made.

 My work as a therapist with adults, couples and groups continues to be the most fulfilling I’ve ever chosen.
 I practice relationally-oriented, integrative counseling/psychotherapy.
 I believe that all of the work we do is co-created; how you and I relate informs our time together.
 Many people who find happiness or success in one area of life at the same time frequently feel stuck, frustrated or alone in other areas.
 Many of those people struggled either on their own or in relationship, sometimes for years, before choosing to work with a counselor.
 Frequently we are hurt, traumatized and abused in unsafe or toxic relationships; it is my hope that life is restored through healthy relationships, counseling, support groups, fellowship, mentoring, spiritual exploration and a faith in a higher power, whom I call God.
 I practice with a desire for integration: how your past and present relationships have already and will continue to influence your hope and ability to live more fully.
-Our best work together is meant to call forth honesty and healing in the areas of your deepest fears, struggles and heartaches.
+Our best work together is meant to call forth grace, truth and full healing in the areas of your deepest fears, struggles and heartaches.

 Registered Psychotherapist (State of Colorado, 2015 – 2017)